Duration: 30-70 minutes

 Audience: Teacher trainers; academic management

 The traditional INSETT (In-Service Teacher Training) session is a typical feature of training calendars.
 However, for both participants and trainers, the predictable format and content of these sessions can sometimes lead to training apathy.
 To address the issue, teacher trainers need to look for alternative approaches to INSETT delivery.

-During the presentation we will discuss three successful case-studies from British Council teaching centres across Egypt.
+During the session we will discuss three successful case-studies from British Council teaching centres across Egypt.

 The session will also cover:

 – Pros and cons of ‘trainer-centered’ teacher training

 – Reflection on the application of training solutions to your context